AbhineetBaghel/MISTbuild/README.md

 # MIST

-**Quick Links**
+**Quick Links**<br/>
 🎮 Live Link: http://demo-sigma-beryl.vercel.app<br/>
 🎥 Video Guide: https://www.youtube.com/watch?v=aVThCeTGQPM

-Welcome to Mist
+Welcome to Mist<br/>
 An exciting new multiplayer First-Person Shooter (FPS) game where you can play, compete, and earn!

-🌟 Features
+🌟 Features<br/>
-🔫 Intense Multiplayer Action
+🔫 Intense Multiplayer Action<br/>
-Engage in intense FPS action with players from around the world in the Mist universe.
+Engage in intense FPS action with players from around the world in the Mist universe.<br/>
-💹 On-chain Marketplace Trading (Work in Progress) Trade weapons, characters, and accessories without limits in our on-chain Mist marketplace.
+💹 On-chain Marketplace Trading (Work in Progress)<br/>
+Trade weapons, characters, and accessories without limits in our on-chain Mist marketplace.<br/>
 🌐 Cross-Platform Compatibility

 📱 Play Mist on Mobile